emilyporter920/School_District_Analysis/README.md

 ## Overview

-A performed analysis in response to academic dishonesty evidence found in the math and reading scores for ninth graders attending **Thomas High School**.
+A performed analysis in response to academic dishonesty evidence found in the math and reading scores for 9th graders attending **Thomas High School**.

 ### Purpose

-This analysis was performed using Python pandas to assess how the replacement of Thomas High School ninth grader's reading scores and math scores affect the data.
+This analysis was performed using Python pandas to assess how the replacement of Thomas High School 9th grader's reading scores and math scores affect the data.

 ## Results